Quaerite et invenietis — "Seek and you will find"

 The New York Times: "Wildfires in the United States are becoming more frequent and burning a greater number of trees."

 Well.
-Keeping in mind that the number of U.S. wildfires in 2023 was actually DOWN by 77% from its historical high, the amount of area burned was DOWN by 95%—and that in 1930, as one example, 1947% more trees burned than in 2023—we see that every one of those reports is calculated, outright disinformation.
+Keeping in mind that the number of U.S. wildfires in 2024 was actually DOWN by 77% from its historical high, and the amount of area burned was DOWN by 90%—in 1930, as one example, over 1900% more acres burned than in 2024—we see that every one of those reports is calculated, outright disinformation.
 This

 is an excellent example of the current state of the U.S. mainstream or